 By Arno Schuetze and Gwénaëlle Barzic

-Valuation estimates range from 1.5 billion to 2.5 billion euros due to the unclear stage of its restructuring and future growth prospects, people close to the matter said earlier this year.
+Valuation estimates range from 1.5-2.5 billion euros due to the unclear stage of its restructuring and future growth prospects.

 ((email@example.com; +49 30220133648;))